WSVN: Signing on under Biscayne

 Bill Shadel left the station by May 1958 to join ABC News after that network reportedly "made him an offer he couldn't resist".
 WCKT hired Wayne Fariss from WTVT in Tampa, Florida, where he had been that station's first newscaster, to be lead anchorman starting on June 30, 1958.
 Fariss competed against top-rated Ralph Renick at WTVJ, who in the August 1959 Arbitron ratings held a 23.8 share (Note: According to Nielsen Media Research, a share is a percentage of the total number of households with a television set in use that are tuned to a television network, station or program at a given time.
-A rating is a percentage of the total population tuned into a specific television network, station or program.) at 6:30 p.m; this prompted WCKT to move Fariss's early-evening newscast to 6 p.m., in between the station's late-afternoon movie hosted by Bob Clayton.
+A rating is a percentage of the total population tuned into a specific television network, station or program.) at 6:30 p.m.; this prompted WCKT to move Fariss's early-evening newscast to 6 p.m., in between the station's late-afternoon movie hosted by Bob Clayton.
 Fariss and reporter Ben Silver were selected by Gov. Collins to be a part of a fact-finding tour of the Soviet Union in June 1959, with Fariss providing reports to the station via radio and telephone.
 The station won the Peabody Award on April 19, 1961, for its coverage of the Cuban Revolution and its local ramifications including several long-form documentaries, which was the first time a Florida radio or television station won the award.
 Silver's reporting of the Battle of Santa Clara in particular, alongside NBC newsman Herb Kaplow and Ed Scott, was so well received by the 26th of July Movement that they regarded Silver as one of their own.
-Fariss's newscasts were additionally translated in Spanish and simulcast over local radio beginning in 1962, with his scripts interpreted in real time.
+Fariss's newscasts were additionally translated into Spanish and simulcast over local radio beginning in 1962, with his scripts interpreted in real time.
 While Fariss was originally said to deliver newscasts via notes instead of a prepared script, he eventually allowed producer David Choate to assist with any advance preparation and copy editing; Fariss was regarded as Renick's chief competition by the end of 1962.

 Despite signing on, the legal battle over the WCKT license continued for nearly a full year.
 The Washington Court of Appeals temporarily set aside the grant of channel 7 to Biscayne on March 14, 1957, citing the FCC's failure to question any possible adverse effect from Trammell's past ties with NBC that could benefit the network.
 Trammell was considered by the court to be "the key figure" and "vital 'middle man'" in Biscayne's operations.
-The court's ruling did not suspend or affect WCKT's license, with the FCC rejecting any proposal filed to order the station to do dark.
+The court's ruling did not suspend or affect WCKT's license, with the FCC rejecting any proposal filed to order the station to go dark.
 Biscayne's license grant was reaffirmed by the FCC on June 21, 1957, by a 4–2 vote.
 The FCC gave Biscayne a demerit for "possible conflict of interest" with regards to Trammell but still considered the company to be the "best qualified applicant" for the license.
 The license application file was closed by the commission that December.